IModer/logic-cwf/README.md

 DROPPED: Ask Amrbus more about the Dialectica translation

-## TODO
+## Cleanup

-- Switch Classical to Tms also, redefine double negation in line with this
+- Reuse model in more places, make things more modular
 - DROPPED: Formalise system T, it will be Ambrus's System T with formulas
 - Use better names/notation everywhere, this is like a last step refactor
   - mostly in old, there is still a lot of stuff that can be refactored from there